Anna Popova

-Anna Yuryevna Popova (Анна Юрьевна Попова; born October 18, 1960, Rostov-on-Don, RSFSR, USSR) is a Russian physician and public health official.
+Anna Yuryevna Popova (Анна Юрьевна Попова; born October 18, 1960) is a Russian physician and public health official.
 She is serving as head of the Federal Service for Supervision of Consumer Rights Protection and Human Welfare, practically the Chief State Sanitary Doctor of the Russian Federation since October 23, 2013.
 Acting State Advisor to the Russian Federation, Class 1 (2013).
 Epidemiologist, hygienist, MD, professor.

+She has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Biography

 Anna Popova was born in Rostov-on-Don on October 18, 1960.
 In 1984 she graduated from Rostov State Medical University with a degree in hygiene, sanitation and epidemiology.

 She worked as an epidemiologist, head of the epidemiological department of the Budyonnovsky sanitary and epidemiological station in the Stavropol Krai, then as an epidemiologist, chief physician of the Center for State Sanitary and Epidemiological Surveillance in Serpukhov, Moscow Oblast.
 From 1994 to 2005, she headed the sanitary and epidemiological service of the Serpukhov district of the Moscow Oblast.

 From 2006 to 2008, she was the First Deputy Head of Rospotrebnadzor in the Moscow Oblast.
 In 2008, she was appointed head of the Personnel, Postgraduate Education and Hygienic Education Department of the Federal Service for Supervision of Consumer Rights Protection and Human Well-Being (Rospotrebnadzor).
 Since December 23, 2011 she served as Deputy Head of Rospotrebnadzor.
 Since October 23, 2013 she was Acting Head of Rospotrebnadzor (Order of October 23, 2013 No. 1931-p).
 On April 10, 2014, she was appointed the head of the department.
 She achieved the return of unscheduled inspections without prior warning of catering enterprises and supermarkets.
 The relevant authority Rospotrebnadzor received from January 23, 2015.

 In 2013, she was awarded the class rank of State Class Counselor of the Russian Federation, Class 1.

 On October 14, 2014, she signed the Decree of the Chief State Sanitary Doctor of the Russian Federation N 65 "On establishing the size of the sanitary protection zone of the Shirokorechenskoye cemetery in the city of Yekaterinburg, Sverdlovsk Oblast" (registered with the Ministry of Justice of the Russian Federation on November 12, 2014, registration No. 34665) resetting the borders of the existing Shirokorechensky cemetery of hazard class II from 500 meters to 0 meters, from the side of the Shopping and entertainment center "RAINBOW PARK", based on the data presented to it on the presence of "noise and dust" from a biology source biological and bacteriological hazards.